 [Section 39 inserted by No. 12 of 1998 s.
 26; amended by No. 43 of 2008 s.
 148(2).]

-40. Certificate of local planning authority
+40. Certificate of planning authority as to whether use of premises complies with planning laws

 (1) An application made to the licensing authority for the grant or removal of a licence, or for a change in the use or condition of any premises shall be accompanied by a certificate from the authority responsible for planning matters in the district in which the premises to which the application relates are situated, or are to be situated, unless the licensing authority otherwise determines.